 Tag Pattern Override |

-Custom tag generation pattern |
+Custom tag generation pattern for this specific control module |

 |